-- Fragmented supplier landscape: Global vendors acting as multiple local companies, e.g., although a global facility management company has presence in many countries, they might be structure and incentivized per country making it difficult to negotiate a global deal.
-3) Internal resistance in capturing the potential coming from your own purchasing organization.
-Often local procurement organizations tend over time to position themselves as performing strategic sourcing work rather than optimizing existing procurement contracts.
-While strategic sourcing, e.g., replacing one ingredient with another in the food production industry, is important it is rarely the first step to be taken to capture a cost savings potential.
+- Fragmented supplier landscape: Global vendors acting as multiple local companies, e.g., although a global facility management company has presence in many countries, they might be structured and incentivised per country, making it difficult to negotiate a global deal.

+- Resistance from procurement itself: Internal resistance in capturing the potential from your own purchasing organisation.
+Often local procurement organisations tend to, over time, position themselves as performing strategic sourcing work rather than optimising existing procurement contracts.
+While strategic sourcing, e.g., replacing one ingredient with another in the food production industry, is important, it is rarely the first step to be taken to capture a cost savings potential.

 About the authors: This article was written by a team of consultants from Oleto Associates, a strategy consulting firm based in Denmark.
 For more information please visit www.oleto.com.